dracmaAgil/medstro_test/README.md

   * **_Dog/Cat:_**

-    *  When we create a dog/cat instance, we are crating a subclass of animal class and we can use all the methods on the father class and we need to create with all the animal class attributes like this:
+    *  When we create a dog/cat instance, we are crating a subclass of animal class, sending all the animal attributes like this:
       * dog:
         * Dog.new('jack', 'french bulldog', '3', true)
       * cat: